nightblade9/puffin/README.md

 }
 ```

-This allows you to write code like `entity.GetIfHas<KeyboardComponent>().IsKeyDown(CustomAction.Next)`, which would return `true` if either the space or enter keys are currently held down.
+This allows you to write code like `entity.Get<KeyboardComponent>().IsKeyDown(CustomAction.Next)`, which would return `true` if either the space or enter keys are currently held down.

 # TileMaps